PasqualiniGabriele/CybersecurityProect/home.md

 if message.content.startswith('!dice'):
     dice = random.randint(1,6)
     username = message.author.display_name
-    subprocess.run(f'python3 ./logWriter.py {username} {dice}', shell=True)  <---------
+    subprocess.run(f'python3 ./logWriter.py {username} {dice}', shell=True)  #  <--- Vulnerable code
     await message.channel.send(f"{username}, hai estratto: {dice}")
 ```
-Since the code is executed in a shell, inserting a ; in the username allows the shell to treat what follows as a separate command instead of passing it as a parameter.
+Since the code is executed in a shell, inserting a ; in the username allows the shell to treat what follows as a separate command instead of passing it as a parameter to logWriter.py.

 ### Misconficuration